Menopause averted a midlife energetic crisis with help from older children and parents: A simulation study

 Figure 1: Post-reproductive lifespans of humans, African great apes and other primates, and toothed whales.
 Values represent the life expectancy from the end of the fertile period as a proportion of life expectancy from the beginning of the fertile period.
 Human and nonhuman primate values are from Wood et al. (2023), except for the largest gorilla value, which is from Smit & Robbins (2025).
 Toothed whale values are from Ellis, Franks, Nattrass, Currie, et al. (2018).

 Kaplan et al. (2010) proposed a “two-sex” learning and skill-based model of the evolution of human menopause.
 In this account, humans evolved to exploit a highly knowledge- and skill-based “niche” providing energy-rich but difficult to extract resources that required the rearing of slow-developing, large-brained, and thus energetically expensive offspring (Kaplan et al., 2000).
 Offspring were produced every few years but required almost two decades to become self-sufficient, placing a potentially high energetic burden on mothers.
 This burden is met by a co-evolving sexual division of labor in long-term monogamous marriages in which husbands specialized in skill-based acquisition of high-risk, high-return resources, with their skills and productivity increasing for about two decades beyond the age at which they became self-sufficient.
-Mothers specialized in child rearing and acquisition of lower-risk, lower-return resources.
+Mothers specialized in equally skill-based child rearing and acquisition of lower-risk, lower-return resources (Kelly, 2013).
 Menopause evolved because the physiological costs of pregnancy and childbirth increased with age, and oocyte quality decreased with age, yet productivity also increased with age.
-In this scenario, around midlife the fitness benefits of downward intergenerational transfers of resources by both parents, whose acquisition was based on four decades of skill development, termed embodied capital, outweighed the fitness benefits of continued offspring production.
-This account is part of the highly influential Embodied Capital Model (ECM, Kaplan et al., 2000).
+In this scenario, around midlife the fitness benefits of downward intergenerational transfers of resources (food sharing) by both parents, whose acquisition was based on four decades of skill development, termed embodied capital, outweighed the fitness benefits of continued offspring production.
+This account, which could be dubbed the grandparents hypothesis, is part of the highly influential Embodied Capital Model (ECM, Kaplan et al., 2000).
 See Figure 2A,B.

 Kuhle (2007) proposed a two-part “absent father” hypothesis for the evolution of menopause in humans that assumes the evolutionary importance of a sexual division of labor in long-term marriages, similar to the scenario proposed by Kaplan and colleagues (Kaplan et al., 2010, 2000).
 The first part proposes that fathers who abandoned their wives for younger women would have left their ex-wives without “the necessary level of paternal investment to rear newborns to reproductive age” (p.
 332).
 The second part proposes that because male mortality is greater than female mortality, and because husbands tend to be older than their wives, husbands would often have died before their wives, again leaving the wives without the resources necessary to rear newborns.
 Menopause would have limited the childrearing burden placed on older single mothers.
 Unlike the more influential mother and grandmother hypotheses, the Kaplan et al. (2010) and Kuhle (2007) hypotheses both propose that a sexual division of labor in long-term monogamous relationships played a central role in the evolution of human menopause.